Manas200604/FarmTech_1/README.md

 ## 📄 **License**

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.#   F a r m T e c h _ 1    